OurchiveIO/ourchive/README.md

 Ourchive runs on Django, using Django Rest Framework for the backend.
 The following stack is recommended:

 Host: Debian Linux

+Server: NGINX

 Database: Postgres

-Task scheduler: Django Background Tasks
+Task scheduler: Advanced Python Scheduler

+Search: Postgres

-Search: Postgres OR Elastic (configurable provider) File Upload: Django OR S3 (configurable provider)
+File Upload: Django

-Postgres will need to be up and running.

 FFMPEG should be installed on the Linux machine to enable audio processing.
+Audio processing is a configurable setting.

 see [local-dev](local-dev.md) for further local dev set up.